VulcanJS/vulcan-docs/source/data-layer.md

 ### withNew

-This HoC takes the following four options:
+This HoC takes the following two options:

 - `collection`: the collection to operate on.
-- `queryName`: the name of the query to update on the client.
 - `fragment`: specifies the data to ask for as a return value.

 And passes on a `newMutation` function to the wrapped component, which takes a single `document` argument.